 - When the new iPhone displays a pattern, use the old iPhone's camera to scan it and securely pair the phones.
 (If the old iPhone's camera doesn't work, tap Authenticate Manually and follow the prompts.)

 - Set up Face ID or Touch ID on the new iPhone.

 - Sign in with your Apple ID password and tap Transfer from iPhone if both iPhones are running iOS 12.4 or later or Download from iCloud to restore apps, data, and settings from the old iPhone's most recent backup, or to create a new backup of the old iPhone and restore from that.

 How to transfer iCloud to new iPhone

-Before you get started transfering data from your old iPhone to your new iPhone using iCloud, make sure you’re in a spot with reliable Wi-Fi.
+Before you get started transferring data from your old iPhone to your new iPhone using iCloud, make sure you're in a spot with reliable Wi-Fi.
 We also recommend leaving your device plugged in to a power source.

 - Turn on your iOS device and go through the setup screens.